File a Claim for Veteran Care

 For claims where VA may be secondary payer, provide a copy of the Explanation of Benefits (EOB) from the primary payer documenting the balance remaining is not due to a copayment, cost-share, deductible, or other similar patient liability.
 Please include a copy of the reverse side of the EOB if a definition/explanation of codes is listed on the back.

-All compliant EDI claims will automatically be sent electronically to VA through the Change Healthcare clearinghouse.
-VA will reimburse you for authorized services provided to Veterans.
+All compliant claims and supporting documentation submitted electronically via EDI will automatically be sent to VA through the Change Healthcare clearinghouse.
+VA will then reimburse community providers for any unauthorized emergency care provided to Veterans and all care provided to beneficiaries.

 VA encourages providers to submit claims electronically.
 VA does accept paper claims, but the processing time is 20 days longer on average.
 Paper claims submitted to VA will be subject to the Paper to Electronic Claims process.